October 23: “Learnercise: Activities that Exercise Minds

 If you’ve ever watched a "hoarding" show and thought, “Amateurs,” or you simply want to be more organized, then this is the online training for you!
 Learn simple and specific solutions to de-clutter and organize your childcare and time.
 Take proactive and deliberate steps to keep organized and reduce stress so you can spend your time enjoying life and the children in it!
 Warning: may instill a strong desire to rush home and organize everything!

-December 2: “Keep It Positive: Behavior Guidance That Works (KCF: II.C, CDA: 3)
+December 2: “Keep It Positive: Behavior Guidance That Works” (KCF: II.C, CDA: 3)

 Hit.
 Kick.
 Tattle.
 Whine.
 Does this sound like a typical day in your program?
 Let’s change that!
 Help children identify their feelings, express them appropriately, resolve conflicts, boost self-esteem, increase empathy, and improve communication through positive behavior guidance, your environment, and simple, yet effective, tools.
 You’ll leave ready to tame tantrums, wane whining, prevent pushing, banish biting, thwart tattling, halt hitting, stop screaming, lessen lying, and more.

-* This training meets the annual family child care behavior guidance training requirement. *
+annual family child care behavior guidance training requirement. *

 December 9: “Scentsational Sensory Activities” (KCF: II.D, CDA: 2)